Popeye-TheSailorMan/Malaria-Detection-using-Deep-Learning/README.md

 To improve diagnosis, image analysis software and machine learning methods have been used to quantify parasitemia in microscopic blood slides.
 So I have implemented my CNN model for classification of Parasitized nad uninfected human cells from malaria

-The results turns out that our was able to achieve a accuracy of 91% when trained on kaggle and 96% on my own desktop in classifying between the two categories of cells
+The results turns out that our was able to achieve a accuracy of 96% in classifying between the two categories of cells

 Dataset Link: https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria
 Kaggle notebook: https://www.kaggle.com/abhisaxena1999/malaria-detection-using-cnn-accuracy-96